 Not-for-profit and public child care operators creating new child care spaces in Coquitlam may apply for capital grant funding from the Child Care Partnership Reserve Fund.
 Applications for a maximum of $2,500 per licensed child care space will be prioritized.
 Please see the Child Care Partnership Reserve Fund Policy (PDF) for more information about grant requirements and the application process.

-Childcare BC is the provincial government’s child care web portal.
-It includes information on the different types of child care programs, finding and choosing child care, funding opportunities, opening or running a child care program, support for child care providers, etc.
+Childcare BC: Information on the different types of child care programs, finding and choosing child care, funding opportunities, opening or running a child care program, support for child care providers.
+The provincial government’s child care web portal.

-Tri-Cities Kids Matter provides information and resources for parents and for people working with children from ages 0-12.
-The website is maintained by the Tri-Cities Early Childhood Development (ECD) and Middle Childhood Matters (MCM) Committees that are comprised of local agencies and public partners serving children and their parents in the Tri-Cities.
+Tri-Cities Kids Matter: Information and resources for parents and for people working with children from ages 0-12.
+Maintained by the Tri-Cities Early Childhood Development (ECD) and Middle Childhood Matters (MCM) Committees, comprising local agencies and public partners serving children and their parents in the Tri-Cities.

-The Early Childhood Educators of BC represent the early childhood care and education profession throughout the province.
-They provide professional development opportunities, training, and resources for early childhood educators across the province and inform the broader community about their work.
+The Early Childhood Educators of BC: Provides professional development opportunities, training, and resources for early childhood educators across the province, and informs the broader community about their work.
+Maintained by the early childhood care and education profession throughout the province.